szeller/whatsontv/docs/development/utility-functions-refactoring.md

 This document provides a detailed plan for refactoring utility functions from console-specific implementations to shared utility modules.
 This refactoring will improve code reusability, maintainability, and facilitate the implementation of additional interfaces beyond the console.

+## Key Principles

+1. **Focus on Current Use Cases**: This refactoring targets only functionality currently used in the application, not speculative future needs
+2. **Clear Separation of Concerns**: Separate generic utilities from domain-specific and UI-specific ones
+3. **Maintain Testability**: Ensure all utilities are easily testable in isolation
+4. **Preserve Behavior**: Existing functionality should remain unchanged after refactoring

 ## Utility Functions to Refactor

 ### Time Handling Utilities (`dateUtils.ts`)